 Applications must be submitted by the posted deadlines to be considered for admission.
 Required materials, like official transcripts, may be received after the deadline.

 - Are transfer scholarships available?

-Unfortunately, Undergraduate Admissions does not offer merit-based scholarships for incoming transfer students.
+Montclair offers $2,000 scholarships a year for 2 years exclusively for Phi Theta Kappa Honor Society members.
+Undergraduate Admissions does not offer merit-based scholarships for incoming transfer students.
 However, there may be scholarships available through your major.
-More than 74% of students receive some sort of financial aid, so be sure to submit your FAFSA (fafsa.ed.gov) and list Montclair State (MSU Code 2617).
+More than 72% of students receive some sort of financial aid, so be sure to submit your FAFSA (fafsa.ed.gov) and list Montclair State University (MSU Code 2617).

-- Does Montclair State offer an honors program for transfer students?
+- Does Montclair offer an honors program for transfer students?

 Yes!
-Eligible transfer students may join Montclair State’s Theta Xi chapter of the Tau Sigma National Honor Society after their first semester of enrollment.
+Eligible transfer students may join Montclair State University’s Theta Xi chapter of the Tau Sigma National Honor Society after their first semester of enrollment.
 You can learn more about Tau Sigma on our Honor Societies web page.

 - How can I learn more about your academic programs?

 You can browse through all our Academic Programs online.

 - I’m a recently accepted transfer student.
 How do I register for classes?